Skip to content

 $LOOP_USER_INPUTUser feedback provided via /workflow approve <id> <text> at an interactive loop gate.
 Only populated on the first iteration of a resumed interactive loop; empty string on all other iterations.

-$USER_MESSAGE is particularly important for fresh_context: true loops — the agent has no memory of prior iterations, so the prompt must include all context needed to continue the work.
+$USER_MESSAGE is particularly important for fresh_context: true loops — the agent has no memory of prior iterations, so the prompt must include all context needed to continue the work. $LOOP_PREV_OUTPUT complements this by exposing the previous iteration’s own output without forcing the engine to thread the session.

 The completion signal string.
 The executor checks each iteration’s output for: